autogluon/autogluon/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Installed Versions**
-Which version of AutoGluon you are using?
+Which version of AutoGluon are you are using?
 If you are using 0.4.0 and newer, or the current mainline:
 <details>

-Replace this line with the output of autogluon.core.utils.show_versions()
+# Replace this code with the output of the following:
+from autogluon.core.utils import show_versions
+show_versions()

 </details>